Marker Logo

 Early in January of 1942, while working as a plan file clerk at the Naval Air Station, Quonset Point, Rhode Island, Civilian and Naval engineers would come in and out of my office to study naval installation drawings.
 As they studied these drawings, I studied them and sketched their caricatures.

 One day a Navy Lieutenant came in.
 He was the officer-in-charge of some 250 recruits who had been brought in to the newly established "Construction Battalions.”
 This Lieutenant had heard of my cartooning, and asked me if I could produce a "Disney Type” Insignia that would identify and represent this new Battalion.
-These men would undergo military and construction training, and follow the marines ashore.
-They would not be an offensive group but could defend them selves if they had to.
+These men would undergo military and construction training, and follow the marines (sic) ashore.
+They would not be an offensive group but could defend themselves if they had to.

 I first thought of a beaver, the builder.
 But some research at the library told me that a beaver in trouble would turn tail and run.
-So the Beaver was out.
+So the beaver was out.
 Then I thought of a bee … the busy worker who doesn’t bother you … unless you bother him, at which point he comes back with a sharp sting.
 This was the way of the Construction Battalions.

 After the idea was established, the rest came easy.
-I animated the bee: gave him
+I animated the bee: gave him a white

 Paid Advertisement